-- Removed any remaining statutes of limitations for crimes involving the abduction or physical or sexual abuse of a child;
+- Removed any remaining federal statutes of limitations involving the abduction or physical or sexual abuse of a child

 - Made it more difficult for those accused of serious federal crimes against children to make bail

 - Increased federal minimum prison sentences for offenses related to abduction and exploitation of children

 - Imposed a two-strike penalty requiring life imprisonment for offenders who are convicted of a second serious federal sex offense against a minor

 - Strengthened prohibitions on virtual child pornography

 AMBER Alerts Law: Criteria Used to Issue an Alert

 In order to avoid false alarms, the U.S. Department of Justice has developed a set of criteria to which states typically adhere.
 Before issuing an AMBER alert, the following criteria should be established:

 - The child is 17 years old or younger.

 - The child is at risk of serious injury or death, and

 - There is enough descriptive information about the child, the captor, or the captor's vehicle to issue an alert.

 After meeting the criteria, a local law enforcement agency or coordinator may issue an AMBER Alert, which typically includes descriptive information about the child, their captor, and the vehicle used in the abduction.
 Photographs of the child are also included if available.